 Retail Is Dead Long Live Retail.
 December 2012.
 More than ever this Christmas season, the news is full of stories about the death of "brick and mortar" retail and the triumph of online retail.
 Best Buy and JC Penny's have been singled out as examples of companies fighting for survival, and Amazon is everyone's clear winner.
 While I agree with the assessment of winners and losers, I disagree about the cause.
 It isn't brick and mortar versus online.
 Its an information battle between consumer and retailer, and the consumer is winning.
 At least that's my personal experience.
 Read more.

 Kid Memes.
 October 2012.
 The Internet meme - those viral photos, videos, or sly bits of humor that spread through social networks.
 We think of the Internet meme as strictly the province of adults and teenagers online.
 But what happens now that we have children who were born into the social networking world?
 What happens when kids are online even before they can read?
 Is the meme even possible for this demographic?
 If you think the answer is "no" then either you don't have kids, or you aren't paying much attention to their online activity.
 Read more.

-Where FaceBook and I Disagree.
-August 8, 2010.
+Where Facebook and I Disagree.
+August 2010.
 Good to see some progress today from FaceBook on the privacy front.
-I certainly have no idea how to get half a billion people to show up, much less make them happy enough to come back regularly, so I try not to be too critical.
-But it really frustrates me to see my own approach to privacy undermined by changes that are almost invisible to me.
+I certainly have no idea how to get half a billion people to show up to a site of my creation, much less make them happy enough to come back regularly, so I try not to be too critical.
+But I have also tried to be fairly conservative with how I share information, and it really frustrates me to see my own approach to privacy undermined by changes that are almost invisible to me.
 So today's news looks like real progress.
-Also, I found in Zukerberg's post the real disconnect between the way I (and many of my friends) think about privacy, and the way FaceBook thinks about it.
 Read more.